The Incredible Melting Man: Plot

 During a space flight to Saturn, three astronauts are exposed to a blast of radiation which kills two of them and seriously injures the third, Colonel Steve West.
 Back in a hospital on Earth, West awakens and is horrified to find the flesh on his face and hands melting away.
 Hysterical, he attacks and kills a nurse (Bonnie Inch), then escapes the hospital in a panic.
 Dr. Loring and Dr. Theodore "Ted" Nelson, a scientist and friend of West, discover that the nurse's corpse is emitting feeble radiation, and realize West's body has become radioactive.
 Nelson believes West has gone insane, and concludes he must consume human flesh in order to slow the melting.
 Nelson calls General Michael Perry, a United States Air Force officer familiar with West's accident, and the general agrees to help Nelson find him.

 West attacks and kills a fisherman in a wood, then encounters there and frightens a little girl, Carol, but she escapes unharmed.
 Nelson and Perry arrive at the crime scene where the fisherman's body was found.
 Sheriff Neil Blake suspects that Nelson knows something, but Nelson tells the sheriff nothing because Perry had earlier informed him that any information about West was classified.
 Later that night, Nelson returns home to his pregnant wife Judy, who tells him that her elderly mother Helen and Helen's boyfriend Harold are coming over for dinner.
 On their way, however, Helen and Harold are killed by West.

 When Blake finds the bodies, he calls Nelson, who comes out to identify them.
 After Blake angrily demands an explanation, Nelson reluctantly reveals West's condition.
 Nelson believes West is somehow getting stronger the more his body decomposes.
 Back at Nelson's house, West attacks and kills Perry, although Judy is not harmed.
 Nelson and Blake arrive just as West escapes.
 West then stumbles upon the home of a married couple.
 West kills the man and attacks his wife, but she drives him away after chopping his arm off with a cleaver.
 Blake receives a call about the attack and takes Nelson with him to investigate.

 They track West to a giant power plant.
 Blake tries to shoot West with a shotgun, but West throws the sheriff into power lines, killing him.
 West knocks Nelson over a railing, leaving the doctor hanging on the side.
 Nelson appeals to West, reminding him that they were friends, and West decides to pull Nelson to safety.
 Two armed security guards then arrive and, in a panic, fatally shoot Nelson in the face as he tries to protect West.
-An infuriated West kills the security guards and stumbles away.
-After collapsing against the side of a building, he slowly, and completely, melts away.
+Enraged, West kills the security guards and stumbles away.
+After collapsing against the side of a building and with no hope of survival left for him, West slowly, and completely, melts away.
 The next morning, a janitor finds his gory remains and casually mops them into a garbage can.
 Enthusiastic radio reports announce the next crewed mission to Saturn.